aftercare

 • the more your tattoos are exposed to sunlight (especially sunburn), the faster they will fade.

-questions? hop on over to this page first. or, contact us directly.
+questions? visit this page first. or, contact us directly.